 You can find indoor cold (and warm) season outfits in my lookbook what to wear in Alaska series.

-While you are here, are you already registered for my Newsletter to let you know about new posts, how tos and special style subjects?
-If not, please take the time to sign up and ask your friends to sign up too!!
+While you are here, are you already registered for my Newsletter to let you know about new posts, how toes and special style subjects?
+If not, please take the time to sign up.

 Photos of me: G. Kramm